DamjanPantic/AT_Chat/README.md

 #### Server-Server communication

-To make this  possible  please change variabbles in this file `ConnectionManagerBean`
+To make this  possible  please change variabbles in this file `ConnectionManagerBean.java`

 For master node:

 -Set `master` variable to null
 -Set `nodeName` variable to string with ip address concatenate with ":8080" or URL provided by ngrok

 For non-master node:

 -Set `master` variable to master nods ip address concatenate with ":8080" or URL provided by ngrok -Set `nodeName` variable to string with ip address concatenate with ":8080" or URL provided by ngrok